AdityaDaflapurkar/network-programming/README.md

   - A concurrent TCP echo server program for simultaneously handling requests from multiple clients.

   ## Lab 3 : HTTP Protocol
-  - A simple HTTP server which can handle requests from web browser to return corresponding html page as response
+  - A simple HTTP server which can handle requests from web browser to return corresponding html page as response.
-  - HTTP client program to interact with the server
+  - HTTP client program to interact with the server.